KevWal/ESP32-Cam-Pico-Project/README.md

 ----
 PCB is based on a Dorji DRF1278F LORA module.

-Code hould support any of the LORA modules listed here: https://github.com/sandeepmistry/arduino-LoRa
+Code should support any of the LORA modules listed here: https://github.com/sandeepmistry/arduino-LoRa

 Cameras
 -------
 Tested with various view angle versions of the OV2640.
+This is the standard ESP32 camera.

 Some research on other options below.

 OV2640 - 1/4" color CMOS UXGA (1600x1200) 2 megapixel image sensor
 Used XGA = 1024x768 or VGA = 640x480